Colleges by Location

 Deadlines

 Be sure to apply to this school by January 15.
-For transfer students, the application deadline is March 1.
+When filling out the application as a transfer student, the application deadline is July 1.

 Retention Rate

-The freshman retention rate for Whitman College was 88.3% in 2023, a testament to the outstanding educational experience provided by this institution.
+The freshman retention rate for Whitman College was 88.7% in 2025, a clear indication of the excellence and value of the educational experience at this school.

 Student Body